purescript-react/purescript-nextjs/README.md

 ### Router
-Here is an example to use the router.
+Here is an example how to use the router.

 ```purescript
 import React.Basic.DOM.Simplified.Generated as R